aryansakhare/art_gen/README.md

 This application is optimized for deployment on free-tier hosting (like Render or Railway).

-Memory Optimization: The imsize variable is set to 128 to prevent "Out of Memory" errors on CPU-only servers.
+Memory Optimization: The imsize variable in app.py is set to 128 to prevent "Out of Memory" errors on CPU-only servers.

-Processing Time: On a free CPU server, stylization may take 1-3 minutes.
+Processing Time: On a free CPU server, stylization may take 1–3 minutes depending on the optimization steps selected.
 For high-resolution results, running locally on a GPU is recommended (imsize = 512).

 📂 Project Structure